HyenaTube/DreamEditor/README.md

 ## Features

+### Basically most if not all features of the ShareMii and LivingTheDreamToolkit.

 ### Mii Manager
 - Import `.ltd` Mii files into any of the 70 Mii slots
 - Export individual Miis as `.ltd` files to any folder
 - Export all Miis at once with one tap
 - View and edit per-Mii stats directly from the Mii list

+- ### UGC Browser
+- Browse all UGC item slots (Food, Clothing, Goods, Interior, Exterior, Objects, Landscaping)
+- Import custom `.ltd` item files into the next free slot
+- Edit existing items by importing an image. (also possible to export)
+- Updates `Player.sav` item name and metadata on import (when available)

 ### Mii Stats Editor
 Edit the following fields for any initialized Mii: